dotnet/docs/docs/standard/globalization-localization/globalization-icu.md

 ### Behavioral differences

-You might see changes in your app even if you don't realize you're using globalization facilities.
-This section lists a couple of the behavioral changes you might see, but there are others too.
+If you upgrade your app to target .NET 5, you might see changes in your app even if you don't realize you're using globalization facilities.
+This section lists one of the behavioral changes you might see, but there are others too.

 ##### String.IndexOf